Skip to content

 Location

-Alnilam and other bright stars of Orion are very easy to find because the constellation’s hourglass shape dominates the evening sky during the northern hemisphere winter.
-With the bright Betelgeuse and Bellatrix marking the Hunter‘s shoulders and Saiph and Rigel, his feet, the stars of Orion’s Belt, standing prominently in the middle, are easy to identify.
-Alnilam lies between Alnitak on the left and Mintaka on the right.
+Alnilam and other bright stars of Orion are very easy to find because the constellation’s hourglass figure dominates the evening sky during the northern hemisphere winter.
+The bright Betelgeuse and Bellatrix mark the Hunter’s shoulders, Saiph and Rigel his feet, and Alnitak, Alnilam and Mintaka his belt.

 Orion’s Belt stars can be used to find other bright stars in the vicinity.
-Going east, they point in the direction of Sirius in Canis Major, the brightest star in the sky, and to the west they point toward Aldebaran, the brightest star in Taurus.
+Going east, they point in the direction of Sirius in Canis Major, the brightest star in the sky.
+To the west they point toward Aldebaran, the brightest star in Taurus, and the Pleiades cluster (M45).
+The famous Orion Nebula (M42) appears just below the Belt, in Orion’s Sword.

-Orion’s Belt and the Orion Nebula (M42), image: Wikisky
+Orion’s Belt and the Orion Nebula (M42), image: image credit: ESO/Digitized Sky Survey 2 (CC BY 4.0)

 Constellation